zeled3813/github-tutorial/README.md

 #### Git Push
 * `git push` is used to upload the committed files from your local repository to the remote repository,this would help you restore the files if the file were lost in any occasion.(The remote repository would be the one you created on Github in this case)
 * When you're using `git push` for the first time,you'll need to include the remote name;origin,and the branch name;master.For instance,the correct syntax is `git push -u origin master` when making the connection between the local and remote repository,then you'll just simplely type `git push` to upload the committed files.

+## _Extra Credit_

+##### Question:What to do if you did `init` in the wrong directory?
+When you accidentally initialized a repository in the wrong directory,you could simplely type `rm -r .git` in the repository to remove the repository.